Skip to Content

 Here’s a walking tour I filmed in Buenos Aires to give you an idea of what the city looks like.

-Panama City, Panama is a dynamic metropolis that offers a unique blend of old-world charm and modern sophistication.
-It is known for its breathtaking skyline and incredible nightlife.
-Visitors can explore the historic Casco Viejo district, go shopping in the upscale boutiques, or take a stroll along the Panama Canal.
+There are some interesting cities to visit.
+Panama City is a modern metropolis.
+It’s known for its beautiful skyline.
+Here, you can explore the historic Casco Viejo district, go shopping in upscale boutiques, or visit the Panama Canal.

 Winner: South America has bigger, more diverse, and more interesting cities than Central America.